zhao201730685110/ICp-banking-microservices/README.md

 In this Code Pattern, An automatic deployment process has been set up in the ICp Worker Node on Linux on Z. First, it automatically builds a Docker image from a GitHub repository with a DevOps approach.
 Then, it deploys the Docker image to the Docker repository of the ICp Worker Node based on Linux on Z.

-1. Copy and Paste the URL into your browser : http://148.100.93.200:20002/deploy/GITHUB_USERNAME
+1. Copy and Paste this URL into your browser address bar **and** replace *GITHUB_USERNAME* to your username : http&#58;//148.100.93.200:20002/deploy/GITHUB_USERNAME

-2. Change the path parameter before building the Docker image:

 	![alt text](images/deployment-githubname-replace.png "deployment")
-	* Replace *GITHUB_USERNAME* with your own GitHub username, *YOUR_USERNAME*.

-3. Click **Enter**.
+2. Click **Enter**.
 The deployment is processing :
 	* The process pulls your source code from your GitHub repository *YOUR_USERNAME/ICp-banking-microservices*.
 	* The process builds the Docker image from the Docker file described before.
 	* The build action automatically adds the Docker image to the Docker image repository of the ICp Worker Node on Linux on Z.
 	* The Docker image is **YOUR_USERNAME-icp-banking-microservices**.
 It is tagged *lastest*.
 This is your docker image name and will be refered as "YOUR_IMAGE_NAME".

-4. Wait for the successful completion of your build:
+3. Wait for the successful completion of your build:

 	![alt text](images/deployment-githubname.png "deployment")

-6. Your banking application is now ready to be instantiated from the ICp catalog.
+4. Your banking application is now ready to be instantiated from the ICp catalog.

 ---